Best small business marketing books

 4. The 22 Immutable Laws of Marketing

 Authors Al Ries and Jack Trout outline a series of rules that all small business owners and marketing managers must follow to build a successful brand in their book The 22 Immutable Laws of Marketing.
 Both publishers are marketing experts who offer expert advice based on their personal experiences.
-Even though the book was initially released in 1994, the tips are still handy today.
+Even though this marketing book for small business was initially released in 1994, the tips are still handy today.

 5. Crushing It!: How Great Entrepreneurs Build Their Business and Influence-and How You Can, too.

 Your brand can go from unidentified to social media rookie with the help of influencer marketing.
 You’ll discover how to expand your business or vision by developing your personal brand in Crushing It!
-Gary Vaynerchuk, the author, offers some interesting advice for you.
+Gary Vaynerchuk, the author, offers some interesting advice for you in this Small Business Marketing Book.

 6. Building a story brand